JoshuaKGoldberg/create-typescript-app/.github/DEVELOPMENT.md

 Each follows roughly the same general flow:

-1. `bin/index.ts` uses `bin/mode.ts` determines which of the three setup scripts to run
+1. `bin/index.ts` uses `bin/mode.ts` to determine which of the three setup scripts to run
 2. `readOptions` parses in options from local files, Git commands, npm APIs, and/or files on disk
 3. `runOrRestore` wraps the setup script's main logic in a friendly prompt wrapper
 4. The setup script wraps each portion of its main logic with `withSpinner`